probonopd/WirelessPrinting/README.md

 ### Set Baudrate

-Make sure to set the correct baudrate in sketch `ESP8266WirelessPrintAsync.ino` search DEFAULT_BAUD, typical values are 115200 and 250000 (default)
+Make sure to set the correct baudrate in sketch `ESP8266WirelessPrintAsync.ino` search DEFAULT_BAUD, typical values are 115200 (default for this repo) and 250000 (newest firmwares use this)

 ### Building